mnentwig/STDFoo/README.md

 * -DNDEBUG: Assertions off for higher speed
 * -Wall: Complain much (there should still be zero warnings)
 * -lz: Link with zlib for uncompressing .gz format

+### Notes:
+- Scaling modifiers are not applied.
+The output data is bitwise identical to the original file contents.
+Expect SI units e.g. Amperes instead of Milliamperes (see "units.txt")
+- NaN is used for missing data (skipped tests)
+- The testcase generator requires freestdf-libstdf.
+A small testcase is provided on git, structurally identical to the fullsize testcase
+- Endianness conversion is not implemented, if prepared for (reverse byte order in "decode()")
+- Merging multiple files is one of the main use cases (e.g. working with multiple lots, data from different testers, ...).
+Testitems should be "reasonably" consistent between files, because any DUT writes a NaN-result for any unknown testitem.
+If two sources of data are largely non-overlapping in testitem numbering, consider processing them individually into separate output folders.
+- Fast "row-wise" data extraction (all data for given DUTs) could be applied on the results using `fseek()` as the record size of the output binary data is fixed.